nesi/python-package-training/_lessons/python-package/01-building.md

 ---
 layout: post
-title: Introduction to profiling
+title: How to build a Python package and its dependencies
-permalink: /python-scatter/profiling
+permalink: /python-package/building
-chapter: python-scatter
+chapter: python-package
 ---

 ## Objectives